cjaiwenwen/aws/README.md

 ### Installing

-* I have only tested the installation on Mac
+* I have tested working on Windows Mac and Linux

-* I am still working on Windows, sorry new to packaging :(

-* sudo pip install git+git://github.com/cjaiwenwen/aws.git#egg=aws-0.1-py2.7.egg
-or
 * sudo pip install aws_toolkit

 ## How to use it